Groundwater Sustainability Planning

 An Alternative GSP/Basin Analysis Report for the Napa Valley Subbasin was presented to the Board of Supervisors at a Special Meeting on December 13, 2016.
 At that meeting, the Board approved the report and its submittal to DWR.
 The Report was submitted to DWR on December 16, 2016.
 DWR is currently reviewing the Alternative GSP/Basin Analysis Report.
 Their comments and recommendations are expected by early 2019.
 Please see DWR's SGMA Portal for Alternatives and Reporting for additional information and updates.
 A hard-copy of the report is available for review at the Napa County Flood Control and Water Conservation District office, 804 First St., Napa, (707) 259-8600.
 An electronic copy of the report is available on Napa County’s Watershed Information and Conservation Council (WICC) website.

 SGMA requires annual reporting on groundwater conditions and on any actions taken by Napa County to ensure the sustainable management of Napa Valley groundwater resources.
-The 2017 Annual Report is available on https://www.napawatersheds.org/groundwater-monitoring.
-It describes groundwater conditions in the Napa Valley Subbasin and provides an update on the County’s SGMA implementation efforts through water year 2017, as required by SGMA and DWR.
+The 2017 and 2018 Annual Groundwater Reports are available on https://www.napawatersheds.org/groundwater-monitoring.
+The reports describe groundwater conditions in the Napa Valley Subbasin and provide an update on the County’s SGMA implementation efforts through water year 2018, as required by SGMA and DWR.
 Additionally, the 2017 Annual Report includes an Amendment to the 2016 Alternative GSP/Basin Analysis Report, establishing a Northeast Napa Management Area (PDF) Opens a New Window. .
-The Amendment complements the management actions in the 2016 Alternative GSP/Basin Analysis Report for the Napa Valley Subbasin and enables continued attainment of the SGMA Sustainability Goal for the Napa Valley Subbasin.
+The Amendment complements the management actions in the 2016 Alternative GSP/Basin Analysis Report for the Napa Valley Subbasin and enables continued attainment of the SGMA Sustainability Goals for the Napa Valley Subbasin.

-Annual reports developed for SGMA purposes are required to be submitted by April 1 of each year following adoption of a GSP or Alternative GSP (Regulations Section 356.2).
-Napa County submitted the 2017 Annual Report to DWR on March 23, 2018 after public notice and presentation at a public meeting of the Board of Supervisors on March 20, 2018.
+Annual reports developed for SGMA purposes are required to be submitted to DWR by April 1 of each year following adoption of a GSP or Alternative GSP (Regulations Section 356.2).
+Napa County submitted the 2018 Annual Report to DWR on March 22, 2019 after public notice and presentation at a public meeting of the Board of Supervisors on March 22, 2019.